Chandery/Chandery/README.md

 **Welcome to my page in github** 🎉🎊

-**I am Chandery** from China🇨🇳, currently pursuing my undergraduate studies in the Department of Computer Science at Beijing University of Science and Technology.
+**I am Chandery**, currently pursuing my undergraduate studies in the Department of Computer Science at Beijing University of Science and Technology.

 I am a beginner engaged in research and study in the field of artificial intelligence🧐.
-My primary research interests include computer vision, multimedia, and **generative artificial intelligence**.
+Primary research interests include computer vision, multimedia, and **generative artificial intelligence**.

 Hopping to publish and document my research trajectory on GitHub🎞️, as well as connect with like-minded individuals🎧.